 Join us every Monday afernoon at 2:00 pm for a flashback to the cinema of the Cold War.

 The American and Soviet struggle during the 20th century was waged as much culturally as it was politically, and Hollywood made a number of films with Cold War themes—some overt, and some more subtle.
-As the decades grew on, attitudes shifted, which is reflected in the cinematic works of the 1980s and beyond.
+As the decades wore on, attitudes shifted, which is reflected in the cinematic works of the 1980s and beyond.